dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 <p align="center"><img src="images/multiqc_captus_clean.png" alt="clean_multiqc" width="900"></p>

-To see the `mulitqc` report for all 30 samples go to
+To see the `mulitqc` report for all 30 samples go to and copy the file to your laptop

 	cd /data_tmp/mpemaster/output/all_samples_reports